Receive the latest Rome news, travel tips, insights and more + 10% off our store AND a free eBook - Subscribe Today!

 But it's nice to know it's there.

 Pickpockets don't generally have any interest in physically harming anyone.
-They want to steal and get away quickly.

 Being the victim of a pickpocket would likely still put a damper on your trip and can make you feel vulnerable and unsafe.